What is Duty of Candour?

 University Hospitals Plymouth NHS Trust was recently fined by the CQC for failing to discharge its Duty of Candour, following the death of a patient at Derriford Hospital.

-“Not only have (the family) had to come to terms with their tragic death, but their loss has been compounded by the Trust’s lack of candour,” she said.
+Following the judgment, Deputy Judge Joanna Matson described it as “a very good example of why these regulatory offences are very important.”
+She went on to say “Not only have (the family) had to come to terms with their tragic death, but their loss has been compounded by the Trust’s lack of candour,”

 What Should Happen?

-The Care Quality Commission states that healthcare providers must “promote a culture that encourages, candour, openness and honesty at all levels”, as well as commit to being “open and transparent at board level or its equivalent, such as a governing body”.
+The Care Quality Commission states that healthcare providers must “promote a culture that encourages, candour, openness and honesty at all levels” as well as commit to being “open and transparent at board level or its equivalent, such as a governing body”.

-So if medical negligence does take place, the healthcare provider responsible must assess whether it should tell the patient what’s happened.
+This means that if medical negligence does take place, the healthcare provider responsible must assess whether it should tell the patient what’s happened.

 In order to meet the regulations, they must: